joymichs/sales_query_library/analysis/weekly-total-revenue/weekly-total-revenue.md

 ### **Acceptance Criteria**

-- The query result should be ordered by the week so that it shows how sales revenue increases or decreases over time
+- The query result should be ordered by the week so that it shows how sales revenue increases or decreases over time in 2019